 Embed a color profile or convert a set of files to sRGB and save them as JPEG images for the web.

-Include copyright metadata into the converted images.
+Include copyright metadata in the converted images.

 If you are processing a group of camera raw files taken under the same lighting conditions, you can adjust the setting in the first image to your satisfaction and then apply the same settings to the remaining images.